 This reporting requirement applies to both cities and counties.

 ORS 197.178 requires cities with populations greater than 25,000, and Metro, to report each year on applications received for residential land use permits and residential zone changes (e.g., land divisions, multifamily design review, etc.).
 Reporting must include information about whether the application was approved, the density approved, and how long the city took to process the application.
 DLCD provides a Microsoft Excel template to cities and Metro each year in order to fulfill the requirements of this statute.
-The report template for calendar year 2018 will be posted prior to December 31, 2018.

 This reporting requirement applies to all cities with populations greater than 25,000 and to Metro.